Heterotopic Ossification (HO)

 Heterotopic ossification.
 White arrows point to ossification (with trabeculae and cortex)

-surrounding the right hip joint in a young patient with a traumatic injury to the soft tissues of the
+surrounding both hip joints in a young patient with a traumatic brain injury

 eMedicine Heterotopic Ossification Daniel S Moore, MD and Gina Cho, MD